Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subparagraph*{Implementations Tested.}

 Let $p_{1}$ and $p_{2}$ denote the contraction probability of $T_{1}$ and $T_{2}$ respectively.
-When $p_{1} = p_{2} = 0$, the trees $T_{1}$ and $T_{2}$ are binary trees, so in our experiments we use the algorithm from Section \ref{sec:binary}.
-In all other cases, the algorithm from Section \ref{sec:general} is used.
-Note that the algorithm from Section \ref{sec:general} can handle binary trees just fine, however there is a natural overhead compared to the algorithm from Section \ref{sec:binary} that comes due to the additional counters that we have to maintain for the contractions of $T_{2}$.
+When $p_{1} = p_{2} = 0$, the trees $T_{1}$ and $T_{2}$ are binary trees, so in the experiments we use the algorithm from Section \ref{sec:binary}.
+In every other case, the algorithm from Section \ref{sec:general} is used.
+Note that the algorithm from Section \ref{sec:general} can handle binary trees just fine, however there is an extra overhead (factor 1.8 slower, see Figure \ref{fig:figOverhead}) compared to the algorithm from Section \ref{sec:binary} that comes due to the additional counters that we maintain in the contractions of~$T_{2}$.